TurkuNLP/register-annotation-docs/_register/IN-dtp.md

 ---
 layout: entry
 title: "IN-dtp"
-shortdef: "Description of a thing or person (excluding encyclopedia articles)"
+shortdef: "Description of a thing or person"
 ---

+Description of a thing or person (excluding encyclopedia articles)

 **Example**: <http://www.euroblind.org/convention/article-9/netherlands>